devennn/devennn.github.io/_posts/2020-01-23-analysis-of-english-rungus.md

+---
+layout: post
+title: Analysis of English - Rungus language for NMT
+---

 The analysis is made based on [eng - rgs language corpus](https://github.com/devennn/rungus-language-corpus).
 The language may not be the official translation.

 Basic overview as of 23/1/2020: